Yunnan clique: Long Yun's rule

-Long Yun was at first slightly supportive of Chiang Kai-shek and the government in Nanjing, however this wouldn't last long, and eventually he began to criticize Chiang for his inadequacy at ruling China, and his aggressive warlord subjugation tactics.
+Long Yun was at first slightly supportive of Chiang Kai-shek and the government in Nanjing, however this would not last long, and eventually he began to criticize Chiang for his inadequacy at ruling China, and his aggressive warlord subjugation tactics.
 Long stringently guarded Yunnan's autonomy, and refused to provide much to the war effort in the Second Sino-Japanese War.

 Long Yun provided Yunnan with much-needed economic resuscitation, expanding the Tin mines in the south of the country, and subsidising many areas of the economy.
 This unique style of development made him incredibly popular among the people.

 Long also gave minorities in Yunnan many rights, for he himself was a Yi, and expanded the education of many ethnic groups in the rural areas.

 Yunnan, however, was crucial in the war effort nonetheless.
 The famous Burma Road led to Kunming, running through Yunnan, and was decisive in getting supplies to the Chinese soldiers fighting off endless Japanese attacks.

 After the end of the Second Sino-Japanese War, he was removed from office in the Kunming Incident.
 Chiang Kai-Shek ordered Long Yun to move the majority of his army (100,000 soldiers) into Indochina without reason, leaving the Yunnan Clique vulnerable to invasion.
 That night, 5 October 1945 ("the Kunming Incident"), rifles fired in Kunming and the next morning a score of bodies lay at the South Gate.
 For four days the battle continued as soldiers of Chiang Kai-shek's army assaulted the place.
 Only a few companies of Long's troops did any shooting; the warlord never had a chance.